zandershah/notes/math239.md

 > An **Eulerian Circuit** is a closed walk that uses every edge of the graph exactly once.

-## Properies of Eulerian Circuits
+## Properties of Eulerian Circuits

 Suppose $G$ has an Eulerian circuit.

-Which graphs have Eulerian ciruits?
+Which graphs have Eulerian circuits?

 **Theorem**: Let $G$ be a connected graph.
 Then $G$ has an Eulerian circuit if and only if every vertex of $G$ has even degree.